 - Brand loyalty/repeat customers

-Reputation damage can erode customer and investor trust and confidence in your business.
-When your reputation suffers a serious blow, you’ll likely see it in your stock prices.
+When your reputation suffers a serious blow, you’ll likely see it reflected in your stock prices.

 While Facebook’s integrity was called into question, investors quickly sold off their stocks.
 The result was a $120 billion drop off in the company’s stock price.